rwijtvliet/portfolyo/docs/core/pfline.rst

 We can combine portfolio lines of distinct kind into a complete portfolio line.
 We use the union operator ``|`` for this.

-Current version:

-* None of the operands may be nested.
-First ``.flatten()`` if necessary.
+* None of the operands may be a complete portfolio line.
+First select the ``.volume``, ``.price`` or ``.revenue`` if necessary.

-Future version:

 * At most one of the operands may be nested.
 First ``.flatten()`` if necessary.

 * If both operands are flat portfolio lines, the result is a flat complete portfolio line.
+Both operands must be volume-only, price-only, or revenue-only.

 * If one of the operands is nested, the flat operand is combined with each of its children.

-* None of the operands may be a complete portfolio line.
-First select the ``.volume``, ``.price`` or ``.revenue`` if necessary.
+Both operands must be volume-only or price-only.

 ================================================= =============== ============== ================ =================